 - July 1 TRI Forms Due to EPA:

 - Deadline for facilities that meet TRI reporting requirements to submit TRI forms for toxic chemical disposal or other releases that occurred during the previous calendar year.
-(For example, TRI forms covering the 2010 calendar year were due to EPA by July 1, 2011.)

 - July TRI Preliminary Dataset Available:

 - The preliminary dataset for the recently-concluded reporting year is made available in downloadable data files on the TRI website and in Envirofacts.